 This allows sequential scans of large tables to synchronize with each other, so that concurrent scans read the same block at about the same time and hence share the I/O workload.
 When this is enabled, a scan might start in the middle of the table and then "wrap around" the end to cover all rows, so as to synchronize with the activity of scans already in progress.
 This can result in unpredictable changes in the row ordering returned by queries that have no ORDER BY clause.
 Setting this parameter to off ensures the pre-8.3 behavior in which a sequential scan always starts from the beginning of the table.
 The default is on.

 When on, expressions of the form expr = NULL (or NULL = expr) are treated as expr IS NULL, that is, they return true if expr evaluates to the null value, and false otherwise.
 The correct SQL-spec-compliant behavior of expr = NULL is to always return null (unknown).
 Therefore this parameter defaults to off.

 However, filtered forms in Microsoft Access generate queries that appear to use expr = NULL to test for null values, so if you use that interface to access the database you might want to turn this option on.
-Since expressions of the form expr = NULL always return the null value (using the correct interpretation) they are not very useful and do not appear often in normal applications, so this option does little harm in practice.
-But new users are frequently confused about the semantics of expressions involving null values, so this option is not on by default.
+Since expressions of the form expr = NULL always return the null value (using the SQL standard interpretation), they are not very useful and do not appear often in normal applications so this option does little harm in practice.
+But new users are frequently confused about the semantics of expressions involving null values, so this option is off by default.